JT8D-17/XLua-Utils-for-X-Plane/Documentation/Engine_Damage.md

 #### 3.1 File Information

-An engine profile file is stored in _"[Aircraft folder]/plugins/xlua/scripts/xluautils/Submodules/engine_profile.cfg"_.
+An engine profile file is stored in _"[Aircraft folder]/plugins/xlua/scripts/xluautils/engine_profile.cfg"_.
-This file is generated when "Engine Damage" is initialized and its file header contains information regarding line structuring and more.
+This file can be edited with any text editor and is generated when "Engine Damage" is initialized.
+Its file header contains information regarding line structuring and more.

-Example _"engine_profile.cfg"_ files for some add-on aircraft can be found in _"xluautils/Config Files/Engine Damage"_.
+Example _"engine_profile.cfg"_ files for some aircraft can be found in _"xluautils/Config Files/Engine Damage"_.
 These may be used as a starting point or template.
 Contributions are welcome.

 &nbsp;